anton-exe/reblog-order-bot/README.md

 If someone already reblogged, but is forgetting to run `rob!next`, you can simply add `force` as an argument to force pass their turn.

-To join a thread midway through, run `rob!join [index]`, with the index being where in the order you want to join.
-(Note: List indices start at **0**.
-Putting "5" in as the index puts you in the 6th position)
+To join a thread midway through, run `rob!join [index]`, with the index being where in the order you want to join (Note: List indices start at **0**.
+Putting "5" in as the index puts you in the 6th position).
+To leave early, run `rob!leave [index]`.

 To check the reblog order, run `rob!order`.